 “The majority of simulation labs run on a schedule,” she explained.
 “Some, like those in hospitals, are more likely to run scenarios at off-peak times, such as nights for weekends.
 Others might run for 8 to 10 hours with multiple groups of learners running through sim.”

 “Careers in Healthcare Simulation are definitely growing, as is the demand of Healthcare Simulation Educators,” Baily said.
 “There is a shortage of experienced Simulation Educators.
 Simulation is growing and so is the need for faculty.”

 Most often, Healthcare Simulation Educators are hired by higher education settings such as colleges or universities.
-This is because post-secondary education institutions rely on these professionals to offer their students guidance in educational activities relating to simulation programs.
+This is because post-secondary education institutions rely on these professionals, along with Health Educators, to offer their students guidance in educational activities relating to simulation programs.
 Hospitals also tend to employ Simulation Educators, but at a lesser rate.